Mirke/Project_2_0/README.md

 spring.jpa.hibernate.ddl-auto=create-drop
 ```
 ## Commands for creating the MySQL databases for micro-services
-Have to run so all micro-services have own database
+Have to run so all micro-services so they have their own database
 ```
 CREATE DATABASE media_service;
 CREATE DATABASE rating_service;